 Polar Bear by Behr Paint

-It can have a slight undertone of pink in some settings.
-I see it come out a bit in my master bathroom where there is no natural light.
-I carried the hints of blue from the bathroom into our master bathroom makeover by applying a deep blue on the walls.
+It can have a slight undertone of pink in some settings, however.
+I see the pink undertone come out a bit in my master bathroom where there is no natural light.

 Revere Pewter by Benjamin Moore